vrajmohan/vrajmohan.github.io/recipes/DosaiMilagaiPodi.md

 1. Roast Milagai Vetthal in hot gingelly oil
 1. Let it cool
 1. Grind urad dhal, channa dhal and sesame seeds
-1. Add milagai vetthal and grind with 1 tsp of kosher salt
+1. Add milagai vetthal and grind with 1 tsp. of kosher salt